georchestra/datadir/datahub/README.md

 * `conf`: geOrchestra-specific Datahub configuration
 * `assets`: custom geOrchestra assets overriding the default ones
-* `add-header.sh`: a script meant for injecting the geOrchestra header in the datahub application
+* `scripts/add-header.sh`: a script meant for injecting the geOrchestra header in the datahub application
-* `add-header-webcomponent.sh`: same as above, but using the new header Web Component from https://github.com/georchestra/header/
+* `scripts/add-header-webcomponent.sh`: same as above, but using the new header Web Component from https://github.com/georchestra/header/

 ## How to apply customizations